DeusNexus/iu-sql-airbnb/README.md

 # Database Functions
 Sum profit?
 Sum reviews?

+# Reflection
+Our work with interactive geo-spatial data compellingly underscores the potency of a single visualization.
+Traditional tabular formats and static charts often obfuscate the geographical context, depriving the viewer of crucial insights tied to geographic location.
+Interactive elements not only invite users to explore their questions but also unearth novel perspectives.
+Throughout this project, our design choices were meticulously considered to maintain clarity and conciseness.
+For instance, color was judiciously employed to enhance comprehension, with the gradient scale in the chloropleth map facilitating percentage visualization and catering to individuals with color vision impairments.
+The boxplot utilized color for differentiation, augmented by continent labels.
+Meanwhile, the bar chart accentuated individual countries upon hover, amplifying the distinct trends present.

+# Conclusion
+This project serves as a testament to the profound impact of design principles encompassing clarity, color utilization, interactivity, and the insights that emerge from geo-spatial data exploration.
+Through this undertaking, we have unraveled the nuanced complexities of geolocation and rural population percentages.

 # Disclaimer
 The developed application is licensed under the GNU General Public License.